-Recovery We establish our Pathways support groups to provide students a safe place to process pain, equip them with life long tools for living, and build supportive relationships to come alongside them on their journey.
+Recovery We establish our Pathways2Life support groups to provide students a safe place to process pain, equip them with life long tools for living, and build supportive relationships to come alongside them on their journey.

 Intervention All of our programs provide platforms for establishing relationships to assist youth and families in crisis.